jackjury/induction-reg/README.md

 - [ ] Project statement doesn't save during set up.
 - [ ] Disable the submit button on the induction form.
 - [ ] Do validation on signitures.
+- [ ] Make options work
+- [ ] Can't untick the isLive box

+## Make it V1

+- [ ] Make projects either reg or online induction
+  - Online
+    - [ ] Choose between videos or google slides for Induction
+    - [ ] Implement a delay to make sure they watched it.
+      - [ ] Check tab is in foreground and pause if not.
+    - [ ] NO QR Code
+  - Reg
+    - [ ] As is
+- [ ] Add in human friendly URLS

 ## MVP Features